-PART II - ESTABLISHMENT, POWERS AND FUNCTIONS OF THE KENYA SUGAR BOARD suing and being sued;
+PART II - ESTABLISHMENT, POWERS AND FUNCTIONS OF THE KENYA SUGAR BOARD taking, purchasing or otherwise acquiring, holding, charging or disposing of movable and immovable property; (p)

-3.(1) There is established a board to be known as the Establishment Kenya Sugar Board.

-(2) The Board shall be a body corporate with perpetual succession and a common seal and shall, in its corporate name, be capable of - taking, purchasing or otherwise acquiring, holding, charging or disposing of movable and immovable property;
+3.(1) There is established a board to be known as the Establishment incorporation of the Board.
+(2) The Board shall be a body corporate with Perpetual succession and a common seal and shall, in its Kenya Sugar Board.